RGodwinDev/AdventofCode2023/README.md

 Day 18 - Lavaduct Lagoon

 	Part 1
-		This problem is very similar to Day 10 imo.
+		This problem feels similar to Day 10.
 We just want the area within the edges.
 		Haven't gotten around to finishing this one yet.

 Day 19 - Aplenty *